Premises Liability: Sidewalk SafetyTrusted Content

 - Don’t carry large objects that obstruct your view—walking on a sidewalk while effectively blind can be a very dangerous situation.

-If you’ve been injured in a slip and fall on a sidewalk, you should have an experienced attorney evaluate your case.
+If you’ve been injured in a slip and fall on a sidewalk, you should have an experienced Florida slip and fall lawyer evaluate your case.
 Contact the trusted lawyers at Abrahamson & Uiterwyk online or call us at 1-800-538-4878 to schedule your free consultation.